 Upon everyone getting in the water, we turned on our flashlights and were surprised to see a manta swimming beneath us, which then vanished into the darkness.
 We descended about 30 feet and then swam 50 yards over to the ‘campfire.’
 This, plus our dive flashlights, is what ‘tricks’ the plankton into thinking it is daytime, which makes them come out of hiding.
 This then gives the manta rays a buffet of these tasty little morsels.

 Once we arrived, we all sat down on the ocean floor in a line facing the campfire, making sure not to plop down on a sea urchin, which seemed to be everywhere.
 When we were settled in, we grabbed some rocks and tossed them in our lap to help stabilize ourselves.
 At the time, we were the only divers at there.
-We all sat patiently pointing our flashlights upward to attract the plankton.
-At one point, I could barely see in front of me due to the massive swarm of plankton attracted to my light.

 A Breathtaking Manta Ray Diving Experience

-After a few minutes of looking around, and seeing nothing but sea urchins, fish and plankton, we finally saw one!
+After a few minutes of looking around, and seeing nothing but sea urchins, fish, and plankton, we finally saw one!
 A massive manta ray swooped right over the campfire and then vanished.
 We saw nothing for what felt like forever, and I had it in my head that was all we were seeing, the one manta ray for 10 seconds.

 A minute or two later, other divers started showing up, all sitting around the campfire.
-At one point, I’m sure there were at least 20 or more divers down there.
+At one point, I'm sure there were at least 20 or more divers down there.
 As more showed up, so did more lighting, therefore more plankton.
-Within a few minutes we saw another manta, then another.
+Within a few minutes, we saw another manta, then another.
 I was sitting right in their path over the campfire, in prime seating apparently.
-I’m sure Manta Ray Dives of Hawaii try to get there early to secure the prime seating.
+I'm sure Manta Ray Dives of Hawaii try to get there early to secure the prime seating.

-Just to see this massive sea creature swimming straight at my face and then turn as it is a mere inches from me, was something that words can’t even describe.
 We were instructed that when this would happen to hold our breath and turn our heads.
 The reason not to exhale was to not spook the manta ray as it swims right over your face.

 During a few minute time frame, I was able to count at least six different manta rays.
 And I’m sure there were even more!
 They came in at multiple different angles, and a few even came from behind us, which was slightly terrifying, but magical at the same time.